Skip to content

 Creating strategic work (Initiatives, Projects, Epics) in Goals & Planning Panel

-3. Click the GitHub issue icon (green circle with dot) to switch to Zenhub Issue if desired
+3. Click the GitHub issue icon to switch to Zenhub Issue if desired

 4. Select the issue type from the list